St. Peter's Nursery

 A Day at Nursery

-The morning session begins at 8.45 am.
+From September 2018 the morning session will begin at 8.30am.
 A member of staff will open the door to greet the children.
 Children are encouraged to do their morning jobs independently, such as hanging up their coats, putting away their lunch and checking in their name.

 At drop-off time, parents are encouraged to spend time with their child playing at an activity or reading a story.
 It is also an opportunity for speaking to a member of staff to share any relevant information and socialise with other parents.